Vocaluxe/Vocaluxe/HowToBuildLinux.md

 ```

 Needs `appimagetool` (auto-downloaded; requires network + FUSE) and, optionally,
 ImageMagick for the icon.
+The resulting AppImage is **fully self-contained**: it
-The AppImage bundles the .NET runtime and the
+bundles the .NET runtime, the SkiaSharp/PitchTracker/Acinerella native libraries
-SkiaSharp/PitchTracker native libraries; the multimedia system libraries from
+**and** the multimedia system libraries (PortAudio, FFmpeg, fontconfig) plus their
-step 1 are expected on the host.
+dependencies — so it runs on a host without those packages installed.

 ## 4. Developing / manual build